cunhapaulo/MarpX/examples/spartan.md

 ---
 title: Spartan Theme
 author: Paulo Cunha
-description: Description
+description: Canonical use of Spartan Theme features
-keywords: [keyword1, keyword2, keyword3, keyword4]
+keywords: [Marp, MarpX, Spartan, Paulo Cunha]

 header: This is the Spartan Theme
 footer: "[Back to the outline](#3)"